 But Illinois also provides example of how bold state-level policies can be implemented.
 Governor J.B.
 Pritzker has issued strong statements regarding the seriousness of the epidemic behind bars, taken measures within prisons, and instituted policies to release prisoners.
 All of these actions have been undertaken in a context where prisoner rights advocates have pushed for policy changes through activism and legal measures; and critics of prison reform, including the Illinois Sheriffs Association and political opponents, have denounced efforts to reduce the incarcerated population.

-A major challenge across detention facilities in Illinois is the lack of data related to testing.
+A major challenge across detention facilities in Illinois is limited data related to testing.
 There is no systematic release of information regarding how many tests have been administered at the Federal, State or County-level facilities.

-Second, media reports relying on information from cases filed by Federal Prosecutors and insight from the union that represents officers who work at MCC indicate sometimes shockingly different numbers than what is reported through the BOP site.
+Second, media reports relying on information from cases filed by Federal Prosecutors and insight from the union that represents officers who work at MCC, indicated sometimes shockingly different numbers than what was reported through the BOP site.
 The disparity is illustrated below:

-Journalists’ reporting in Illinois revealed two additional concerns about how the BOP is responding.
+Journalists’ reporting in Illinois revealed two additional concerns about the BOP response.
 First, was a decision to transfer prisoners from the hard-hit MCC facility to Thomson, where there had not yet been any cases reported.
 The move prompted Illinois’ Congressional members U.S. Representative Cheri Bustos, D-Ill., Senator Dick Durbin, D-Ill., and Senator Tammy Duckworth, D-Ill to release a statement on April 24, 2020.

-The BOP is also moving employees around to manage staff shortfalls in hard-hit facilities, but as discovered in one report in Pekin, IL, it is not clear if the staff are being tested before they return to their home communities and facilities.
+The BOP also moved employees around to manage staff shortfalls in hard-hit facilities, but as discovered in one report in Pekin, IL, it was not clear if the staff were tested before they return to their home communities and facilities.